-Edg.
-I know thee well.
-A serviceable villain, As duteous to the vices of thy mistress

-As badness would desire.
+I know thee well: a serviceable villain; As duteous to the vices of thy mistress As badness would desire.

-Glou.
 What, is he dead?

-Edg.
-Sit you down, father; rest you.

-Let's see his pockets; these letters that he speaks of

-May be my friends.
-He's dead.
-I am only sorry

-He had no other deathsman.
-Let us see.

-Leave, gentle wax; and, manners, blame us not.

-To know our enemies' minds, we'ld rip their hearts; Their papers, is more lawful.
-Reads the letter.
+Sit you down, father; rest you Let's see these pockets: the letters that he speaks of May be my friends.
+He's dead; I am only sorry He had no other death's-man.
+Let us see: Leave, gentle wax; and, manners, blame us not: To know our enemies' minds, we'ld rip their hearts; Their papers, is more lawful.

+Reads
-'Let our reciprocal vows be rememb'red.
-You have many

-opportunities to cut him off.
-If your will want not, time and place will be fruitfully offer'd.
-There is nothing done, if he return the conqueror.
-Then am I the prisoner, and his bed my jail; from the loathed warmth whereof deliver me, and supply the place for your labour.

-'Your (wife, so I would say) affectionate servant,

-'Goneril.'
-O indistinguish'd space of woman's will!
-A plot upon her virtuous husband's life, And the exchange my brother!
-Here in the sands Thee I'll rake up, the post unsanctified Of murtherous lechers; and in the mature time With this ungracious paper strike the sight Of the death-practis'd Duke, For him 'tis well That of thy death and business I can tell.
-Glou.
-The King is mad.
-How stiff is my vile sense, That I stand up, and have ingenious feeling
+'Let our reciprocal vows be remembered.
+You have many opportunities to cut him off: if your will want not, time and place will be fruitfully offered.
+There is nothing done, if he return the conqueror: then am I the prisoner, and his bed my goal; from the loathed warmth whereof deliver me, and supply the place for your labour.
+'Your--wife, so I would say--'Affectionate servant, 'GONERIL.'
+O undistinguish'd space of woman's will!
+A plot upon her virtuous husband's life; And the exchange my brother!
+Here, in the sands, Thee I'll rake up, the post unsanctified Of murderous lechers: and in the mature time With this ungracious paper strike the sight Of the death practised duke: for him 'tis well That of thy death and business I can tell.

-Of my huge sorrows!
-Better I were distract.

-So should my thoughts be sever'd from my griefs, And woes by wrong imaginations lose

-The knowledge of themselves.
-A drum afar off.
+The king is mad: how stiff is my vile sense, That I stand up, and have ingenious feeling Of my huge sorrows!
+Better I were distract: So should my thoughts be sever'd from my griefs, And woes by wrong imaginations lose The knowledge of themselves.

-Edg.
-Give me your hand.
+Give me your hand: